 - Continue at that dead-end job when you have a more promising offer on the table.

 - Play it safe with a 9 to 5, when what you really want is to start your own business.

 You can live the life that you want, so long as you overcome the safeguards that are presently keeping you trapped and holding you back.

 See, it is up to you to take down these inner barriers that instill stress into you and keep you stuck.
-And one of the fastest ways to do it is through subliminal messaging.
+And one of the fastest ways to do it is through mind training.

 While you cannot wipe off the memories etched into your cells, you can make their impact less felt.

 I created a specific program that can help get out of the state of feeling trapped by detaching the meaning of these memories – the suffering that is attached to them.